burlachenkok/exploring-python3/python_details.md

 ## Python does provide access to variables by value

-In Python, there are only references to objects.
 Python has named references to objects.
-It has no variables available to the programmer for reference by value.
+It has no variables available to the programmer for reference by value (at least at the level of Language).
 Functions return and accept arguments by reference in the terminology of C++, C#, and Java.

-Moreover, there is a very strange thing, which was in Python 2.* and still is in the language about default argument.
+Moreover, there is a very strange thing with default argument which was in Python since early version.
 For the default argument - the default value itself is passed by reference and *calculated once*.

 This (unfortunately) creates an implicit global default value object.
-For C++ this is not observed, because arguments are passed by value, in the usual way of writing arguments, and is just a shorthand.
+For C++ this is not observed, because arguments are passed by value, in the usual way of writing arguments, and is just a shorthand at least conceptually.

-# Context in Python is the same as scopes (in C++)
+# Context in Python is the same as scopes in C++

 The context in Python is a concept similar to C++'s scope.
 However, in Python, you can not create scopes inside the function.
-For example if inside the function you have a nested loop, then its level of nested loop **does not** introduce a new scope, as a consequence the indexing variable will be rewritten.

-In fact, in Python, there are only 4 contexts (scopes):
+For example if inside the function you have a nested loop, then its level of nested loop **does not** introduce a new scope.
+In fact, in Python, there are only 4 contexts (which is in C++ terminology called scopes):

 * **Local Context/Scope.** The context inside the current function.
-Importantly, a new loop with a new indentation does not introduce a new local scope.
+As we have mentioned earlier a new loop with a new indentation does not introduce a new local scope.

 * **Enclosing Context/Scope.** Locally declare a function inside a function.
 Variables from the parent function will be implicitly accessible to the children.